FLUKA interface with LArSoft

 A solution can be pursued independently.

-#3 Updated by Thomas Junk over 3 years ago
+#3 Updated by Thomas Junk almost 4 years ago

 A question from Adam Lyon via Katherine Lato: Why FLUKA is needed and why Geant is insufficient?
 Any thoughts?